Obedine-Flore/Capstone-Project/README.md

 ### Backend Deployment
 The Node.js backend will be deployed using the Heroku cloud platform.

-A MySQL database will be set up on Amazon RDS, DigitalOcean Managed Databases, or another cloud provider.
+A MySQL database will be set up on Amazon RDS.

 PM2 will be configured to keep the backend running efficiently.